Welcome to our series of Microsoft Windows 10 tutorials that help you understand the features of the upcoming Windows 10.

 - Open the Control Panel (icons view), and select Power Options or select Power Options from Power Menu (Windows + X)

-- From the links on the left hand side, click on Choose what the power buttons does.
+- From the links on the left-hand side, click on Choose what the power buttons do.

 - Click on the Change settings that are currently unavailable link at the top.

 - To enable Fast startup, under Shutdown settings, check the Turn on fast startup box, click on the Save changes button.